 REMOTE_USER in the WSGI environment not

-HTTP_REMOTE_USER, so this won’t work.
+HTTP_REMOTE_USER, so this won’t work with

 Pulp provides a setting named REMOTE_USER_ENVIRON_NAME which allows you to specify another WSGI environment variable to read the authenticated username from.